AkshuDev/PheonixVirtualCpu/ISA.md

 ## Overview

-The **PVCpu Architecture** (Pheonix Virtual CPU Architecture) defines a 32-bit fixed-width instruction set designed for simplicity, extensibility, and operating-system-level control.
+The **PVCpu Architecture** (Pheonix Virtual CPU Architecture) defines a modular instruction set with extensibility and efficient decoding as core design goals.

 Two architectural variants exist:

-- **PVCpu Architecture**: The standard, uncompressed instruction format described in this document.
+- **PVCpu Architecture**
+  The standard fixed-width instruction format, using a 32-bit base instruction with optional 64-bit extensions.

+- **PVCpu-C Architecture**
-- **PVCpu-C Architecture**: A compressed instruction format intended for higher density and complexity.
-The PVCpu-C format is more complex and is described separately below.
+  A compressed instruction format optimized for reduced code size and higher instruction density.
+  PVCpu-C modifies instruction fetching and decoding behavior while preserving the logical execution model.

 This document provides a high-level architectural description.
-Detailed opcode definitions, register encodings, instruction modes, and extended flag semantics are specified in **`Docs/PVCpu.md`**.
+Detailed opcode definitions, instruction modes, register encodings, and flag semantics are specified in **`Docs/PVCpu.md`**.

 ---

+## PVCpu Instruction Format (Standard)

-## Instruction Size and Layout
+### Instruction Size and Layout

-All PVCpu instructions are **32 bits** wide and follow a fixed layout:
+All standard PVCpu instructions are **32 bits** wide and follow a fixed layout:

 [ opcode: 12 bits ][ mode: 4 bits ][ src: 6 bits ][ dest: 6 bits ][ flags: 4 bits ]

-### Field Descriptions

-- **Opcode (12 bits)**
-  Identifies the operation to be executed by the processor.

-- **Mode (4 bits)**
-  Determines the instruction’s addressing mode, operand interpretation, and execution behavior.

-- **Source (6 bits)**
-  Encodes the source register or operand identifier.

-- **Destination (6 bits)**
-  Encodes the destination register or operand identifier.

-- **Flags (4 bits)**
-  A static bitmask controlling instruction validity and extension behavior.

----

-## Instruction Flags
+### Flags

-The **Flags** field is a static bitmask with the following meaning:
+The flags field is a static bitmask:

 - **Bit 0 — Valid Instruction**
-  Indicates whether the instruction is valid and executable.
-If unset, the instruction is treated as invalid.
+  Marks the instruction as valid and executable.

 - **Bit 1 — Immediate / Absolute Extension**
-  Specifies that the next 64 bits in the instruction stream represent an immediate value or an absolute memory address.
+  The next 64 bits represent an immediate value or an absolute memory address.

 - **Bit 2 — Displacement Extension**
-  Specifies that the next 64 bits in the instruction stream represent a signed or unsigned 64-bit displacement value.
+  The next 64 bits represent a 64-bit displacement value.

 - **Bit 3 — Extended Flags Present**
-  Specifies that the next 64 bits contain an extended flags structure.
+  The next 64 bits contain extended flags.

----

-## Extended Flags
+### Extended Flags

-Extended flags form a static bitmask used to further refine instruction behavior.
+Extended flags are static bitmasks that refine instruction behavior.

-Extended flags may be **chained up to two times**, producing the following hierarchy:
+They may be chained up to two times, forming the following hierarchy:

 Flags → Extended Flags → Extended-Extended Flags → Advanced Flags

-Each level is represented by an additional 64-bit extension in the instruction stream.
-The semantics and layout of each extension level are defined in **`Docs/PVCpu.md`**.

 ---